 High strength, lightweight durable and smooth clear resin jumbo circulars with shimmering golden glitter.
 Clear cords.

-- Add a bit of glitter fun to your knitting experience
+- These tools add a bit of glitter fun to your knitting experience

 Pony Fixed Circular Needles